NikV/gravity-forms-add-on-boilerplate/README.md

-# gravity-forms-add-on-boilerplate
+# Gravity Forms Add-on Boilerplate

-My Own boilerplate for Gravity Forms Add-Ons
+A boilerplate for Gravity Forms Add-Ons.
+Currently in development.